 There is no doubt that the flat lay food photography angle makes for an interesting photograph.
 Yet, how do we capture these images without doing a one-legged balancing act on top of the table, praying not to fall with our expensive camera, looking like a crazed buffoon?
 The best flat lay camera setup, thats how.

-Since then I have gotten a slew of questions about it.
-You can see it throughout my Food Photography Masterclass and in most of the tutorials I post.
+You can see this overhead rig throughout my Food Photography Masterclass and in most of the tutorials I post.
 This setup is the simplest, yet one of the most important techniques I have for getting beautiful flat lay food photography, but first let me tell you why it’s so cool.

 - Take Camera In Hand while preforming a one-legged pirouette over your food photography scene... try to focus and fall on your face